jaydenmilne/beansimulator/README.md

-Now, to be realistic, these beans take 55 days or so to mature, but no worry, Bean Farming Simulator 2025 includes a handy feature to set a calendar reminder if you so with so you remember to reap your beans.
+Now, to be realistic, these beans take 55 days or so to mature, but no worry, Bean Farming Simulator 2025 includes a handy feature to set a calendar reminder if you so desire to help you remember to reap your beans.

 ## FAQ